Movement Disorders Program Resources

 Oftentimes patients experiencing a movement disorder have needs outside of the medical scope which can impact their treatment and disease outcome.
 Patients with a movement disorder, their caregivers and their families have access to the services of the outreach coordinator and social worker at no cost as part of the St. Joseph's/Candler Movement Disorders Program.
 Aspects of our social, emotional, mental, financial and spiritual life can all help or hinder a movement disorder prognosis.

-If you are looking for local support group information, please click here.
+If you are looking for local and national support group information, please click here.

 Social Work Services